catseye/Apple-Befunge/README.markdown

 Subtle bug in either `%` (modulo) or `'` (greater than) or `hex.bf` --
 not entirely sure which.

-A good reorganization of `APPLE BEFUNGE EDITOR` source is in order.
+A good reorganization of `APPLE BEFUNGE EDITOR`'s source is in order.
 The push and pop subroutines should probably be as near the beginning of the program as possible.
-Should hold more constant values in variables.
+More constant values should be held in variables, as well.